lintje/lintje.dev/src/docs/philosophy.html.md

 ---
 layout: docs
 title: "Philosophy"
+description: "Read more about Lintje's philosophy and why the rules are the way they are."
 ---

 Lintje is written to promote communication between people within Git commits.
 Lintje wants you to write detailed commit subjects and messages.
 Your team reading these commits during reviews and debug sessions 2+ months from now will thank you.